stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 In this exercise you will create a script that will apply the existing kernel extraction transformation to an invoke.
 This will insert code that writes the input- and output-data of a kernel to a file.
-Initially we will only transform the kernel that propagates the perturbation.
-Open the file ``extract_transform.py`` in an editor and follow these steps:
+Initially we will only transform one kernel, the one that propagates the perturbation.
+Open the file ``extract_one_transform.py`` in an editor and follow these steps:

 ### Step 1.1: Creating the transformations